 Mums found this a really child-friendly buy and appreciated the flashing red light to warn if the temperature was too warm.

 Review: "This is ideal for checking the temperature of a room or bath water for your baby.
 It's also a very cute design."

 The best baby room thermometer to play with in the bath

 This cute crab thermometer does two jobs in one – something we always love as mums!
 Use to check your baby’s bath temperature, then dry it off and use it in the nursery.
 It’s doesn’t take up too much space in the bathroom or the nursery and is really easy to transport between rooms.
-It also has a handy red LED warning light which flashes if the temperature is over 39 degrees Celsius and messages on the display too for extra reassurance.
+It also has a handy red LED warning light that flashes if the temperature is over 39 degrees Celsius and messages on the display too for extra reassurance.

-This thermometer was labelled a 'must-have' by one mum, found to be easy to use, great value and a fun addition to bath time play!
+This thermometer was labelled a 'must-have' by one mum, found to be easy to use, great value and fun addition to bath time play!

 Review: "I love that you can take it from bath to bedroom instead of having multiple thermometers.
 It also doubles up as a great bath toy.
 My kids love it.
 Really easy to use and clean too.
 Great purchase."